DMO-LAB/deephive/README.md

 python main.py --config config.yml --title my_experiment --env my_environment --mode test
 ```

 This will evaluate the policy on the specified environment using the trained checkpoints.
+Make sure you update the model checkpoint in the [config](/config.yml) file under `test_policy_config`.
+The results of the optimization can be found in the logs folder with the experiment title.

+### NB
+There is an example [notebook](example.ipynb)

 ### Customization